 The Diocese of Oregon is governed by a series of bodies, who provide overall leadership in according with our Constitution & Canons and Oregon state non-profit law.

 Diocesan Governance Groups

-Board of Trustees - The Episcopal Church in the Diocese of Oregon is incorporated under the laws of the State of Oregon under the name and title of “The Diocese of Oregon.”
+The Episcopal Church in the Diocese of Oregon is incorporated under the laws of the State of Oregon under the name and title of “The Diocese of Oregon.”
 The Board of Trustees makes up the trustees of the corporation.
 The board of trustees is comprised of the bishop, the chancellor, the secretary, three clergy and three lay persons elected by the convention.

-The trustees act within bounds set by the Bishop, the Convention, and the Standing Committee to steward the funds and property entrusted to the diocese.
-The Finance Committee of the Diocese, appointed by the Board of Trustees, conducts ongoing review of all financial transactions in the diocese.
+The trustees act within bounds set by the bishop, the Convention, and the Standing Committee to steward the funds and property entrusted to the diocese.
+The Finance Committee of the diocese, appointed by the Board of Trustees, conducts ongoing review of all financial transactions in the diocese.

 The Convention meets annually to conduct the business of the diocese.
 It elects diocesan offices; ratifies a budget; sets assessment levels; admits congregations as missions or parishes; votes on resolutions; elects a General Convention deputation, and hears the bishop’s annual address.
 Clergy and elected delegates from congregations attend.
 The Journals of Convention record the actions of each convention and contain reports, statistics, and financial information.